-10 Regulation (EU) No 806/2014 of the European Parliament and of the Council of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of
+&lt;sup>3 Regulation (EU) No 806/2014 of the European Parliament and of the Council of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund and amending Regulation (EU) No 1093/2010 (OJ L 225 30.7.2014, p.
+1 ELI: http://data.europa.eu/eli/reg/2014/806/2024-05-13.

-- 4 The EBA developed the Regulatory Technical Standards on independent valuers under Article 36(14) of Directive 2014/59/EU11, to specify the circumstances in which a person is independent from both the resolution authority and the failing institution, based on which Commission Delegated Regulation (EU) 2016/107512 was adopted.
+- 4 The EBA developed the Regulatory Technical Standards on independent valuers under Article 36(14) of Directive 2014/59/EU, to specify the circumstances in which a person is independent from both the RA and the failing institution, based on which Commission Delegated Regulation (EU) 2016/1075 was adopted.
 The Delegated Regulation sets forth general criteria to be used to determine, on a case-by-case basis, whether a valuer complies with the legal requirement of independence as required under Article 36(1) of Directive 2014/59/EU. - 5 While the EBA Handbook does not take the form of legally binding acts or is not to restrict judgement-led supervision, as stated in recital 7 of Regulation (EU) No 1022/2013 (which included particular provisions on the EBA Handbook in the EBA founding Regulation (EU) No 1093/2010), RAs should in principle use it to identify best practices and high-quality methodologies and processes, unless otherwise justified by a case-by-case supervisory judgement.
-The use of the Handbook should be considered as a significant element in the assessment of the convergence of supervisory and resolution practices and for the peer review under Regulation (EU) 1093/2010. - 6 This chapter of the resolution Handbook is addressed to resolution authorities and to other authorities that are competent authorities as defined in Article 4 (2) of Regulation (EU) 1093/2010 which have been allocated any tasks within the selection and appointment of the independent valuer for the purposes of conducting the valuation referred to in Article 36(1) or Article 74(1) of Directive 2014/59/EU in the terms provided in the Commission Delegated Regulation 1075/2016. (referred to in this Handbook collectively as 'Resolution authorities' or 'RAs').
-The guidance provided in the handbook is without prejudice to any mandatory Union law, in particular, to provisions of Union public procurement and competition law applicable. - 7 The EBA has also published a Chapter of the Resolution Handbook on valuation for purposes of resolution13.
+The use of the Handbook should be considered as a significant element in assessing the convergence of supervisory and resolution practices and for the peer review under Regulation (EU) 1093/2010. - 6 This Chapter of the Resolution Handbook is addressed to RAs and other authorities that are competent authorities as defined in Article 4(2) of Regulation (EU) 1093/2010 which have been allocated any tasks within the selection and appointment of the independent valuer for conducting the valuation referred to in Article 36(1) or Article 74(1) of Directive 2014/59/EU in the terms provided for in Commission Delegated Regulation 1075/2016 (referred to in this Handbook collectively as 'Resolution Authorities' or 'RAs').
+The guidance provided in the Handbook is without prejudice to any mandatory Union law, in particular, to provisions of Union public procurement and competition law applicable. - 7 The EBA has also published a Chapter of the Resolution Handbook on valuation for purposes of resolution.
 That document sets out best practices and methodologies on the practical steps of the valuation process, on the specific valuation criteria applicable to the various resolution tools and the content of the valuation report.
-The content of Chapter 8.1.114 of that Handbook pertaining to independence of valuers is replaced by this Chapter.
+The content of Chapter 8.1.1 of that Handbook pertaining to independence of valuers is replaced by this Chapter.